element824/pii-redact-doc-blazor-sample/README.md

 ### 3. Azure Storage Containers

-The application uses the following containers in the `knpersonalraw01` storage account:
+The application uses the following containers in your Azure storage account:

 - **`piisource`** - for uploaded PDF documents (source files)
 - **`piitarget`** - for redacted PDF documents (processed output)

-These containers should already exist in the configured storage account.
-If you're using your own storage account, create these containers with private access level.
+Create these containers in your Azure storage account with private access level.

 ### 4. Verify Setup